ssquadteam/FancyPlugins/docs/src/fancyholograms/api/getting-started.md

 You can find the JavaDocs for the FancyHolograms API [here](https://repo.fancyinnovations.com/javadoc/releases/de/oliver/FancyHolograms/latest).

 Join the [FancyInnovations Discord](https://discord.gg/ZUgYCEJUEx) for help and support.
-There is a dedicated channel for help about the api (`#holograms-dev`).
+There is a dedicated channel for help about the api (`#holograms-api`).